pvtl-pre/tap-made-simple/docs/one-step.md

 ## Tear Down

-Execute the following script to tear down your environment.
+Execute the following script to tear down the environment.
+It will delete the Azure resource group but not undo any automatic DNS changes that may have been made.

 ```shell
 ./scripts/delete-all.sh